 - Abstract should be between 50-150 words (see Appendix V).

 - Abstract must not include drawings but may include chemical or mathematical formulae and/or tables where necessary.

-- Drawings must commence on a separate page.
+- Drawings must commence on a separate page after the abstract.

 - Greyscale images should not be used as information is lost when scanning them or converting them to black and white.

 - Each drawing or figure should be numbered separately and labelled by a sign to indicate that it is a drawing (see Appendix IV).

 - Drawing pages must be numbered showing the page number and total page numbers for example 1/2, 2/2.

 - Drawings must not be included in the description, claims or abstract.